ValwareIRC/valware-unrealircd-mods/account-registration/README.md

 # Account Registration (Spec is WIP)

 This module provides account registration functionality for [UnrealIRCd](https://unrealircd.org).
+This module is the IRCd-side of the registration mechanism.
+This module requires compatible services to run.

 For commands and syntax, please refer to the [IRCv3 spec for account registration](https://ircv3.net/specs/extensions/account-registration)